 The department appoints authorised officers to assess, monitor and enforce compliance with the National Law and National Regulations.
 An authorised officer will carry an identity card issued by the department whenever the officer is exercising their functions under the National Law.
 They will show the identity card before and at any time when asked to do so while exercising any power of entry under the National Law.

 The key to the National Quality Framework is continuous quality improvement.
 Authorised officers from the Department are responsible for assessing and rating approved providers against the National Quality Standard, National Law and National Regulations.

 The approved provider must ensure that a Quality Improvement Plan is prepared for the service which must:

-- identify any areas that the approved provider considers may require improvement; and
+- identify any areas that the approved provider considers may require improvement

-- contains a statement of philosophy of the service.
+- contains a statement of the philosophy of the service.

 The Quality Improvement Plan must be reviewed and revised by the approved provider at least annually and at any time as directed by the Department.

 As part of the assessment and rating process of a family daycare service, an authorised officer will visit the principal office of the family daycare service and one or more residences or approved venues.

 During the assessment of the service the department must consider:

 - the current Quality Improvement Plan